 What makes our prints giclee?
 At Tribeca Printworks we use large format Epson 11880 printers with Epson Ultrachrome K3 pigmented inks.
 You have the option to print on a curated selection of Hahmnemuhle and Epson Fine Art papers and Breathing Color Canvas substrates.
 It is important to remember that in addition to the technical aspects of the actual printer, inks and paper there are many other factors that go into making an acceptable fine art print.
 You must also consider how the print is profiled, the print speed and settings, the inspection and handling process, and more.

 Wherever you decide to have your images printed and framed, it’s our philosophy to arm you with as much information as possible to help you make the best decisions!
-Find out more about How It Works, or if you’re ready to get started you can order now!

 You’ve decided that a fine art paper print is the best choice for your image.
 Now the question is: What is the best paper for my fine art giclee prints?
 What we love about this question is that there are so many right answers!…READ MORE

 How Big Can I Print My Photos and Artwork?

 So you want to print an image off of your phone, your DSLR, or *gasp* the internet!
 Maybe you’re trying to reproduce your original artwork?
 Your first question will most likely be, how big can I print this file?When faced with this question, we often respond with “how large is large for you?…READ MORE